Aurora-Landing-Page/Backend/README.md

      - `500` if an internal server error occurs
      - `200` if the message was successfully saved in the DB

-   ### /participateIndividual --> Payments not yet functional
-   - Request must be encoded in the body as raw JSON in the following format:
-     ```
-      {
-        "eventId": <String (individual event's ObjectId)>
-      }
-     ```
-   - Responds with:
-     - `403` if the JWT is invalid / absent
-     - `409` if the user has already participated in the event
-     - `402` if the payment could not be confirmed
-     - `200` if the payment was confirmed and participation was saved

-   ### /participateGroup --> Payments not yet functional
-   - Request must be encoded in the body as raw JSON in the following format:
-     ```
-      {
-        "eventId": <String (group event's ObjectId)>,
-        "groupName": <String>,
-        "members": <Array of MinUser Schema including leader>
-      }
-     ```
-   - Responds with:
-     - `403` if the JWT is invalid / absent
-     - `409` if the user has already participated in the event
-     - `402` if the payment could not be confirmed
-     - `200` if the payment was confirmed and participation was saved

    ### /generateTicket
    - No additional data required to be encoded in the request, user must be logged in
    - The following may be set in the request body if an email should also be sent with the ticket attached: